-- 3.2.5 All necessary corrections shall be made by the CONSULTANT and fully documented and mapped. - 3.2.6 All input files and other related transit files shall be reviewed and updated as needed. - 3.2.7 The CONSULTANT shall maintain and update bicycle facility coding.
+- 3.2.5 All necessary corrections shall be made by the CONSULTANT and fully documented and mapped. - 3.2.6 All input files and other related transit files shall be reviewed and updated as needed. - 3.2.7 The CONSULTANT shall maintain and update instreet bicycle facility coding and offstreet bicycle/pedestrian facility coding. - 3.2.8 The CONSULTANT shall maintain and update sidewalk network coding. - 3.2.9 The CONSULTANT shall maintain and update micromobility coding.

-3.3 REVIEW 2015 TRAFFIC COUNT AND 2015 TRANSIT RIDERSHIP DATA
+3.3 REVIEW 2020 TRAFFIC COUNT AND 2020 TRANSIT RIDERSHIP DATA